vtex-apps/minicart/README.md

 This app uses our store builder with the blocks architecture.
 To know more about Store Builder [click here.](https://help.vtex.com/en/tutorial/understanding-storebuilder-and-stylesbuilder#structuring-and-configuring-our-store-with-object-object)

-This app is used as a block in our [Store Header](https://github.com/vtex-apps/store-header/blob/master/store/interfaces.json).
-You can configure the minicart properties
+We add the minicart as a block in our [Store Header](https://github.com/vtex-apps/store-header/blob/master/store/interfaces.json).

 To configure or customize this app, you need to import in your dependencies on `manifest.json`.